 - 16th Repl.
 Depot / 88th Det................Feb.
 13, 1945 - April 8, 1945 - Durning trained to become an MP and Qualified for the M-1 Rifle, on March 5, 1945.

 - 17th Repl.
 Depot - April 8, 1945.

-- 159th Regiment where he was temporarily assigned to the 17th Special Services Battalion (entertaining troops) before shipping home in January, 1946.
+- 159th Regiment.
+Durning was temporarily assigned to the Special Services (entertaining troops) before shipping home with the 398th Regiment in January, 1946.